AwayJob/grasscutter-wiki/Troubleshooting.md

 - Make sure you have [java](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) installed or [add it to PATH manually](https://www.java.com/en/download/help/path.html).

-## Address already in use: bind / java.net.BindException
+## Address already in use: bind, java.net.BindException
 This error is derived from the server being unable to bind to a certain port.
 The server uses ports: `80`, `443`, `8888`, and `22102` (by default)